Smart security guards that fly

 FakeTV Intruder Deterrent

-Keep your home under (smart) lock and key
+Keep your home under (smart) lock and rel="noopener noreferrer" key

 'The most important home security feature of the near future will be invisible.
-Not a remote-controlled lock, or a motion-sensing camera, but the artificial intelligence that sits behind them,' explains Tom.
+Not a remote-controlled lock, or a motion-sensing camera, but the artificial intelligence that sits behind them,' says Tom.

 'That's because we are often the biggest threat to our own homes,' he continues.
-'When you’re rushing out of the door it's all too easy to forget a to close window or lock a door properly, and a huge proportion of burglaries are opportunistic.'
+'When you’re rushing out of the door it's all too easy to forget rel="noopener noreferrer" to close a window or lock a door properly, and a huge proportion of burglaries are opportunistic.'

 Advanced Canary security system